gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 ### Are VPC gateway endpoints managed by Gardener in BYO mode?

 No. The `gatewayEndpoints` field in the VPC configuration is ignored in BYO mode.
 VPC gateway endpoints require route table associations to function, and since Gardener does not manage route tables in BYO mode, it cannot make endpoints functional.
 Users must create and manage their own VPC endpoints, including associating them with their route tables.

+### Can I use EFS (Elastic File System) in BYO mode?

+Yes, with constraints.
+Set `elasticFileSystem.enabled: true` and provide `elasticFileSystem.id` with the ID of an existing EFS file system in the same VPC.
+Gardener will **not** create a file system or mount targets — the user is responsible for both.
+The EFS CSI driver only needs the file system ID (passed via a `StorageClass`); it discovers mount targets at runtime via the AWS API.
+See [EFS in BYO Mode](#efs-elastic-file-system-in-byo-mode) for details.

 ## Open Questions